wdi-sg/wdi-project-3-underdogs/README.md

 Meanwhile, technology has given us the opportunity to better understand consumer behavior, and we know that for most of us, we spend much of our discretionary income on the same things... food, travel, clothing, technology and that once in a while special experience.

 We created Cache as a way for savers to earn a very high risk-free return, like interest from a bank savings account.
-Except that "interest" comes in the form of rewards from consumer partners that want younger consumers to come through their doors.
+Except that "interest" comes in the form of credits from consumer partners that want younger consumers to come through their doors.
+Those credits can be spent freely at the consumer partners.

 People in our plan can earn as much as 12% on each dollar they save over the course of a year!
 That's real savings that can be spent on great consumer partners.
-And we even give them 25% of those savings in cash back!
+And we give them 25% of those credits in actual cash back!

 For our consumer partners it's a great model for customer acquisition as most of their investment is coming back to them as consumers must spend their Cache rewards dollars at the participating consumer partners.